debrajpaul/debrajpaul/README.md

 First of all, thanks for visiting my profile.
 Here, what you should know about me:

 - Worked on industrial titled P2P Lending (Node.js, Google visions, OCR, IVR, Serverless and Docker)’, ‘Bus Portal (Node.js, Redis and ST.js)’, ‘Blockchain API Interface ( Node.js)’ and ‘Generic API interface’ respectively

-- Proficiency in Defi, Solidity, Web3.js, Node.js, Java, GraphQL,  MongoDB, Redis, RabbitMQ, GraphQL, Docker, AWS-Lambda & AWS API-Gateway, Jest,  Spring boot, Hibernate, MySQL and so on.
+- Proficiency in Solidity, Truffle-Suite, Node.js, Java, GraphQL, MongoDB, Redis, RabbitMQ, GraphQL, Docker, AWS-Lambda & AWS API-Gateway, Jest, Spring boot, Hibernate, MySQL and so on.

-- Possess strong knowledge of OOPS concepts and Node.js architecture.
+- Possess strong knowledge of SOLID Principles and Node.js architecture.

 - Strong communication, interpersonal & technical skills to grasp new concepts quickly and constructively utilise the same.

 ## 🛠 Languages and Tools Familiar With